 Pet vaccinations are a standard component of wellness and preventive care.
 When your canine or feline companion is very young, they receive essential antibodies through their mother’s milk that protect their fragile immune systems from disease.
-However, these wear off after they have been weaned, and it’s important to replace those antibodies to keep them protected.
-We recommend vaccines for a majority of our patients here in Sharon, Foxborough, and surrounding areas, because there are various infectious diseases they can contract from their environment that have the potential to be fatal.
+However, these wear off after weaning, and it’s important to replace those antibodies to keep them protected.
+We recommend vaccines for a majority of our patients here in Sharon, Foxborough, and surrounding areas because there are various infectious diseases they can contract from their environment that have the potential to be fatal.

 Vaccines We Offer

 Your pet’s wellbeing means the world to us, which is why we want to help you create a vaccine plan that best suits their needs.
-Both cats and dogs should be vaccinated according to their veterinarian’s recommendations to maximize their longevity and improve their quality of life.
+Both cats and dogs should have vaccine plans according to their veterinarian’s recommendations to maximize their longevity and improve their quality of life.
 Your pet’s vaccinations could include the following: